selectstriker2/selectstriker2.github.io/adventures/lg_adventures.md

 Robert Lord Navoy leads his Free Army contingent across the Meadowlands in open war against Blackthorn.
 The city sits behind her walls in roiling terror.
 The city needs facts of what it is to face.
 What can you discover?
 A one-round Dyvers regional adventure set in the Free Lands of Dyvers for characters level 1-15 (APLs 2-12).
 The penultimate adventure of the Gnarley Threat, leading directly into DYVINT8-01.
 Premiering at Weekend in Dyvers 2008.

-## DYVINTRO6-01 Profits From Beneath the Waves by Eddie Montegue Jr.
-A ship has been lost on the river.
-A journey into the Gnarley Forest is dangerous enough, but with orcs seen prowling the woods, adventurers must be wary at all times.
-Adventurers need to be hired to help recover the cargo before all is lost forever, beneath the waves of the Nyr Dyv.
-Make it through the woods, brave the river, and bring the cargo back to Dyvers and you will be rewarded.

-## DYVINTRO6-02 Darkwood by Brandon Dowell
-Tricaster is growing!
-Once a small town in the wood it has grown into a bustling town of grand houses and businesses.
-There is earth to till and cattle to raise.
-Shopkeepers make a trade, and schools of different vocations are being raised.
-Yet, it is still a town in the wood, a dangerous wood known as The Gnarley, with the Pomarj are waiting in the shadows.
-A cinematic one-round Dyvers Introductory adventure set in Tricaster for first level characters.

-## DYVINTRO6-03 A Sailor's Life For Me by Bob Lauderdale
-Your teacher has said you are ready.
-It's time to make your own way in the world.
-The sun is shining, and the waters of the Nyr Dyv beckon as the bustle of Dyvers surrounds you.
-All you need now is a job.
-A one-round introductory adventure set in Dyvers for first-level characters

-## DYVINTRO6-04 Last Laugh by Eric Paul Price
-The Jolly Ogre – a popular tavern near the south gate of the Free City, and a great place for budding adventurers to find work.
-What if the work found them though?
-Would they be curious enough to investigate, and even more important, who would get the last laugh?
-A Dyvers Introductory adventure for first-level characters.

-# CY 595

-## DYVINTRO5-01 Maraven Inn by Joseph L. Selby.
-*Original Concept by Dean Waltenberger*
-With the docks restored, ship traffic to Dyvers is increasing, taking more of the Navy resources.
-Slavers are taking advantage of the lessened patrols, raiding merchant ships near Eastgate Island.
-A Dyvers Introductory Adventure for 1st-level characters.
-Retiring on 1/1/07.

-## DYVINTRO5-02 A House, A Door, A Dilemma by Eric Paul Price
-The city of sales, the city of opportunity, but only it seems so if you're already experienced or know someone.
-Unfortunately, without knowing someone or being experienced already there are few opportunities for the would-be adventurer.
-Perhaps today will be different.
-A Dyvers Introductory Adventure for 1st-level characters.
-Retiring on 1/1/07.

-## DYVINTRO5-03 Nature's Child by Eddie Montague Jr.
-An ally from the Gnarley Forest has asked for the temple of Obad-hai’s blessing upon his child, and they need someone to chaperone the child from the forest back to the temple.
-A short trip through the Gnarley to escort the child to Obad-hai’s temple can’t be too difficult for a group of adventurers can it?
-A Dyvers introductory adventure for 1st-level characters.
-Retiring on 1/1/07.

-## DYVINTRO5-04 Exoneration by Kevin and Crystal Elmore

-It is not unheard of for adventurers to be hired to retrieve an item from the sewers under the city of sails.
-It is a little unusual when the Dyvers Sewer Patrol needs a group of daring adventurers to enter the dangerous tunnels.
-An introductory module for 1st-level characters.
-Retiring on 1/1/07.

-CY 594

-## DYVINTRO4-01 The Trade by Mason Mines
-Gnarley spider silk is all the rage amongst the fashionable and well to do in the city of sails and commands a high price.
-Will you brave the fabled elven city of Locdrathnail to obtain it?
-An introductory adventure for level one characters.
-Retiring on 1/1/06.

-## DYVINTRO4-02 City of Sales by Joe Selby
-In a city where the largest temples are the merchant gods Zilchus and Xerbo, it seems like everyone has something to sell, some angle, or some scheme.
-There are times, though, when skilled adventurers find someone with a worthy cause.
-Typically that person is just a better salesman than most.
-An introductory adventure for level one characters.
-Retiring on 1/1/06.

-## DYVINTRO4-03 Lion of Westguard by Derrek Burrows, Tom Christy, and Mason Mines.
-The Knight Commander of Westguard requests the assistance of able adventurers to solve the recent disappearances from Low Town.
-Interested parties are requested to seek an audience at the Keep.
-A Dyvers Introductory Adventure for 1st-level characters.
-Retiring on 1/1/06.

-# CY 593

-## DYVINTRO3-01 Zendrelda's Tower by Mason Mines
-With the reopening of the Leardyn copper mine, Lord Enruhl seeks to negotiate a safe haven for ingots shipped from the Kron; an overnight way-stop in the caravan commons of Zendrelda's tower.
-An introductory adventure for level one characters.
-Retired as of 1/1/05.

-## DYVINTRO3-02 High Stakes by Derrek Burrows
-A Dyvers spy has reported that the Blade of Chaos, stolen eighteen years ago from the Dyvers temple of Norebo, has returned to the city.
-Anyone who retrieves this lost artifact of chaos can expect great fortune from the God of Gambles.
-All of your skills and luck wil be on the line, because the criminal bosses of Dyvers' gritty underworld would love to have the blade, and they are stacking the deck against you.
-Note: lawful characters will reduce the party's chances of success in this adventure.
-It furthers the cause of chaos, and success requires some unlawful activities.
-An introductory adventure for level one characters.
-Retired as of 1/1/05.

 # Meta-Regionals